abhishekpatel946/coding-challeges/README.md

-# coding-challeges
+# Coding Challenges with learning and building real-world projects

-Welcome to the Coding Challenges.
+Welcome to Coding Challenges!

-I share a weekly coding challenge aimed at helping software engineers level up their skills through deliberate practice.

-These are challenges that I’ve used or am using as exercises to learn a new programming language or technology.
+I provide a weekly coding challenge to help software engineers improve their skills through deliberate practice.
+These challenges are based on exercises that I have used or am using to learn new programming languages or technologies.

-Each challenge will have you writing a full application or tool.
-Most of which will be based on real world tools and utilities.

-The challenges are picked to be small enough to completed in your spare time over a week or two and yet large enough to be complete working projects.
+Each challenge requires you to create a tool or application, most of which are based on real-world tools and utilities.
+The challenges are designed to be small enough to complete in your spare time over a week or two, yet large enough to be fully functional projects.

-Each challenge is presented with an introduction explaining the challenge.
-Where applicable there is a background section providing a brief introduction to any background knowledge you need to complete the challenge.

-After that you get a detailed explanation of the challenge, followed by some instructions and/or scripts to run to test your solution.
+Each challenge comes with an introduction explaining the challenge, along with a background section that provides a brief overview of any necessary background knowledge.
+This is followed by a detailed explanation of the challenge, as well as instructions and/or scripts to test your solution.

-I’d love your feedback on the challenges and how I can make them better to help you level up as a software engineer.
+I value your feedback on the challenges and am always looking for ways to make them better, so please let me know how I can help you level up as a software engineer!

 ## The Coding Challenges